tahngarth825/chess/readme.md

 ##Chess
 This is a version of Chess playable in the terminal that was initially developed in conjunction with my partner [Jordan Minatogawa][partner].
 Features that we implemented together include a smart AI that prioritizes higher-value targets and an undo function.

-Features that I updated include starting the game with a choice of 1-player or 2-player, including instructions, implementing pawn promotion, and implementing castling.
+Features that I updated include a choice of 1-player or 2-player, instructions, pawn promotion, castling, and en passant.

 [partner]: https://github.com/jordvnkm